thewhodidthis/butter/readme.md

 ## usage

-The default and only export is an anonymous function for initializing and which returns another function expecting `ImageData` type input.
+The default and only export is an anonymous function for initializing that returns another function expecting `ImageData` type input.
 For example,

 ```js
 import bender from '@thewhodidthis/butter'